dashdotrobot/self-grading/README.md

 1. Students complete the "Homework X - enter your own grade" assignment on Canvas, entering their numeric score as the "answer" for each question.
 2. Instructors grade the "check problem" on Gradescope and sync grades to Canvas.
 3. After students have submitted their own scores, run the IPython script to compare and synchronize grades.
 The script will automatically create a new Canvas assignment "Homework X - final grade".
+4. Review the log file and look for significant discrepancies.
+5. When you are ready to post final scores, update `enter_into_gradebook = True` and run the script again.